Risk Indicators

 3. Where does the money go?

-Ethical volunteering means contributing to community-led, sustainable initiatives where travelers fill a clearly defined, skilled gap.
-Think of a licensed nurse supporting a rural clinic that requested short-term medical training—not someone painting a school that already employs local staff.
-The benefit?
-Communities gain targeted expertise without losing local jobs or autonomy.
+Ethical volunteering means jumping into community-led, sustainable initiatives where you’re actually filling a clearly defined, skilled gap.
+A licensed nurse supporting a rural clinic that specifically requested short-term medical training?
+That’s it.
+Someone painting a school that already employs local staff?
+That’s not.
+The real benefit is communities get targeted expertise without losing local jobs or their autonomy.

 Strong programs share three core features: